-When you reach the bottom you will proceed North, which is to the right. initially we went to the left but ended up walking for like a mile and seeing nothing so we returned and went the correct way, which was to the right.
+When you reach the bottom, you will proceed north, which is to the right.
+Initially, we went to the left but ended up walking for a mile and seeing nothing, so we returned and went the correct way, which was to the right.
 This is a beautiful area with lots of amazing views.

-This trail walks for pretty much the entire time on loose rocks.
+This trail goes for pretty much the entire time on loose rocks.
 Hiking shoes are a must as they will hopefully keep your ankles from giving out as you cross.

 We saw a lot of things on our walk from a dead seal to sea urchins.
 We also saw a seal frolicking in the water and a few unique birds.

-The wreckage itself is a lot more than I anticipated.
-I figured it would only be scattered pieces on the ground, but it has a couple large pieces of the hull and an old crane that you can explore.
+The wreckage is a lot more than I anticipated.
+I figured it would only be scattered pieces on the ground, but it has a couple of large sections of the hull and an old crane that you can explore.

-The juxtaposition of the ruins and the water was very interesting and I took a lot of pictures of it.
+The juxtaposition of the ruins and the water was fascinating, and I took a lot of pictures of it.
 Here are some of my favorites.

-It is in good shape as well and you can actually walk around the entire piece still.
+It is in good shape as well, and you can walk around the entire piece still.